kelson8/KelsonCraft-Website/README.md

 **Running webserver**

-I tried to get this working with docker, but couldn't figure it out.

-I am working on getting Docker support enabled for the website, so far it is broken though.
+**With Docker**

+This website now has Docker support.

+You can run the command `docker compose up --build -d` to start the webserver with Docker, it will build with pnpm first, then copy the build contents into a Nginx container.

+**Without Docker**

-You will need Node.js 24, pnpm, and pm2 installed for this to work
+You will need Node.js 24, pnpm, and pm2 installed for this to work.

 First, install the dependencies
 * pnpm install

 Then, run the server

 **Dev server**
 * pm2 start npm --name "kelsoncraft-website" -- run dev